aristanetworks/avd-workshops/workshops/cicd-basics.md

 ## Summary

-Congratulations, you have successfully deployed a CI/CD pipeline with GitHub Actions.
-Feel free to make additional changes to the sites or extend the testing pieces.
+At this point, this will kick off our second workflow against the main branch.
+This workflow will build and deploy our updates with CVP.
+If you go to the "Provisioning" tab of CVP, you should be able to see tasks and pending changes.
+This workflow will automatically run any pending tasks for us.
+We can optionally connect to one of the spines at either site to see the new VLANs.

 !!! note
-    If your topology shuts down or time elapsed, you must install the requirements, git configuration, and GitHub authentication.
+    If your topology shuts down or time elapses, you must install the requirements, git configuration, and GitHub authentication.